What Can You Use as Lube? 3 Safe Options, Plus 8 Things You Should Never Use

 “How many TV shows have you seen where an adolescent boy is using hand lotion to masturbate?
 Its prevalence might make you think it’s a good lube substitute, but it’s actually not,” says Adler.
 Even so-called natural lotions can contain dye and perfume, not to mention parabens, which some experts believe are potential hormone disruptors.

 Consuming olive oil is good for your heart, and putting it on your skin can give you a radiant glow.
 Yet while this kitchen staple is a great option for massage and foreplay, says Liz Powell, PsyD, a sex educator, coach, and licensed psychologist in Oregon, it's not so good for penetration.
-That's because any natural oil—including coconut oil, also a popular sex lubricant—can weaken the latex in a condom and leave you less pregnancy- and STI-protected.
+That's because any natural oil can weaken the latex in a condom and leave you less pregnancy- and STI-protected.

 Few products are as light and slippery as baby oil.
 But oil is the operative word here.
 Even though it feels good, it isn’t a great choice.
 Another study published in the journal Obstetrics and Gynecology found a link between the intravaginal use of baby oil and candida growth in the vagina, which can lead to a yeast infection.
 Plus, the oil can break down latex.

 “Mineral and suntan oils have not been specifically designed as lubricants, and your body may actually absorb them,” says Powell.
 “The problem with that is they can make genital tissues more dry (the opposite of the intended effect), which means you’re more likely to tear."
 Plus, research published in the journal Contraception found that latex condoms exposed to mineral oil caused a 90% decrease in the strength of the condoms after just 60 seconds.